 Pain at the back of the ankle is a big issue for many dancers, and often gets misdiagnosed as Achilles Tendonopathy.
 In many cases this is not actually the issue, so coming to a correct diagnosis is essential.
-The MRI will hopefully shed some light on the actual structures that are affected, however there are lots of functional things that you can assess, and begin working on while you wait!
-It is great that your daughters pain has reduced with rest, which may indicate some inflammatory component, however there is also most likely an issue with her foot mechanics in relation to dance, as it is getting exacerbated again so easily.
 It is very important to identify this, no matter what structures are affected, to ensure that it does not occur again.

 The constant and repetitive demands placed on dancer’s feet, along with training and performing in non-supportive shoes, requires them to have great biomechanics and exceptionally specific control of the muscles that support the foot and ankle.
 As I have worked with dancers for many years I am acutely aware that it is not enough for dancers to be able to 'do' an exercise.
 Even more important is how they do it - i.e. the patterning of muscle firing that goes into the performance of the task.
 Very subtle changes in performance of a seemingly simple step can have huge implications to the long term health of the dancers feet, the development of their bony structure, the stability of the muscle chains further up the leg, and of course injury, especially overuse injuries of the tendons of the muscles in the lower leg, foot and ankle.